DeMoorJasper/Presentor/README.md

-# Presentor-framework
+# Presentor

-A framework for creating slideshows using parcel, markdown and react.
+A template for creating slideshows using parcel and react.

 ![Screenshot](.github/screenshot.png)